Serving as a Power of Attorney in Florida

 The Authority to Act.
 The Knowledge to Serve.

 This two-week online course offers a practical and comprehensive overview of the powers and duties involved in serving as a Power of Attorney in Florida.
 Through analysis of statutes, best practices, case studies, and real-world documents, participants will gain essential knowledge for responsible representation.
-Designed for family members, law students, professional fiduciaries, guardians, attorneys, CPAs, and members of the public interested in learning how to serve as a power of attroney.
+Designed for family members, law students, professional fiduciaries, guardians, attorneys, CPAs, and members of the public interested in learning how to serve as a power of attorney.

 Course Delivery: All content is delivered online, allowing participants to learn at their own pace and on their own schedule.